oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 ## ##subsec Grouping with `rolluprecursive`

 Recall that simple grouping partitions the input set and applies a transformation sequence to each partition.
 By contrast, grouping with `rolluprecursive`, informally speaking, transforms the input set into overlapping portions (like "US" and "US East"), one for each node $x$ of a [recursive hierarchy](#RecursiveHierarchy).
-The transformation $F(x)$, defined below, outputs the portion with node identifiers among the descendants of $x$ (including $x$ itself).
+The transformation $F(x)$, defined below, outputs the portion whose node identifiers are among the descendants of $x$ (including $x$ itself).
 A transformation sequence is then applied to each portion, and they are made distinguishable in the output set through injection of information about the node $x$, which is achieved through the transformation $\Pi_G(σ(x))$ defined in the [`traverse`](#Transformationtraverse) section.

 As defined [above](#CommonParametersforHierarchicalTransformations), $H$, $Q$ and $p$ are the first three parameters of `rolluprecursive`, and $S$ is an optional fourth parameter that restricts $H$ to a subset $H'$.

 Navigation properties specified in $p$ are expanded by default.

 Let $T$ be a transformation sequence, $P_1$ stand in for zero or more property paths and $P_2$ for zero or more `rollup` or `rolluprecursive` operators or property paths.
-The transformation ${\tt groupby}((P_1,{\tt rolluprecursive}(H,Q,p,S),P_2),T)$ is computed by the following algorithm, which invokes itself recursively if the number of `rolluprecursive` operators in first argument of the `groupby` transformation, which is called $M$, is greater than one.
+The transformation ${\tt groupby}((P_1,{\tt rolluprecursive}(H,Q,p,S),P_2),T)$ is computed by the following algorithm, which invokes itself recursively if the number of `rolluprecursive` operators in the first argument of the `groupby` transformation, which is called $M$, is greater than one.
 Let $N$ be the recursion depth of the algorithm, starting with 1.

 _The `rolluprecursive` algorithm:_